bporter125/block-crawler/docs/developer-guide/components/core-components/bus-components.rst

 Data Package
 ++++++++++++

-A Data Package is a construct for placing data on the Data Bust be consumed.
+A Data Package is a construct for placing data on the Data Bus to be consumed.
 Having typed data being passed around makes it easier for Data Consumers to filter out data they do not wish to process.
 Below is an example of a simple Data Package: